rifqifazzam/rifqifazzam/readme.md

 ## 👋 About Me
 Hi i'm Rifqi Fauzan Azzam.
-Passionate about information technology and web development.
+Passionate about information technology.
+Currently focussing on web and mobile app development.
 Eager to learn new technologies, and committed to continuous growth.

 ## 💻 Tech Stack